firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/select.md

 ## UNNEST

-Should be used when a table contains an array typed column in order to create a new table that contains a column with each array element of the array column, alongside duplicating the values of the other columns per each array element.

-An `UNNEST` operation is equivalent to performing a `JOIN` with an array.
-The purpose is similar to the [ARRAY_UNNEST](../functions-reference/semi-structured-functions/array-functions.md#array_unnest-deprecated) function, but the `UNNEST` clause functionality is much broader.
+An `UNNEST` operator performs join between the table in the left side, and the array in the right side.
+The output table repeats rows of the table from the left for every element of the array.
+If the array is empty, the corresponding row from the table is eliminated.

 ### Syntax
 {: .no_toc}